bachnguyen-bn-contact/bachnguyen-dataengineering-handbook/README.md

 ---

-## About this site (for me)
+## About my site

-A single self-contained `index.html` — all styles, scripts, and content are inline, so there are no separate asset files that can fail to load.
-It uses clean URLs via the History API (`/home`, `/fabric/onelake`, `/dp700/exam-overview`, `/resume`); the `_redirects` file tells Netlify to serve `index.html` for any path so deep links and refreshes work.

-**Deploy:** push this folder to the GitHub repo connected to Netlify (auto-deploys), or drag the whole `bach-site` folder onto Netlify.
-Keep `index.html`, `_redirects`, and `Bach_Nguyen_Resume.pdf` together so the Resume download works.

-**Light-mode palette** is adapted from a friend's Fabric guide (CoxHealth blue on white), with my own navy dark mode.
-Fabric/DP-700 content is summarised from Microsoft Learn and linked there;
-this site is independent and not affiliated with or endorsed by Microsoft.
+This site is independent and not affiliated with or endorsed by Microsoft.